celestiaorg/spec/spec/abci++/abci++_methods_002_draft.md

           queries such as "what happened with this Tx?", by answering "it was modified into these ones".
         * The Application _can_ reorder the transactions in the list.
     * As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.
-      In particular, `ResponsePrepareProposal.txs` will be deemed invalid if
+      In particular, `ResponsePrepareProposal.tx_records` will be deemed invalid if
         * There is a duplicate transaction in the list.
         * The `new_hashes` field contains a dangling reference to a non-existing transaction.
         * A new or modified transaction is marked as "TXUNMODIFIED" or "TXREMOVED".